 May 27th, 2013 by Paul

 This is a brand new tactical future-sports game!
 See the official site for more info.
-Our anticipated launch date is sometime in 2014, with a pre-order beta coming earlier.
+The game is now available in Early Access and will be released later in 2014.

 Frozen Synapse: Tactics (PS Vita, PS3)